elisa-amaral/E_commerce-Database/README.md

 # E-Commerce Database

 This project is a database (queries + Entity-Relationship Diagram) for a fictional e-commerce.
-The queries where coded in MySQL (MariaDB).
-The Entity-Relationship Diagram was created with DBDesigner 4.

 ## Entity-Relationship Diagram (ERD)